 I've never provided consultancy services to any of the world's major corporations - I haven't even stuck a postcard in the window of the newsagents across the road.
-I loathe the effects of capitalism and wouldn't want to become any more of a slave to it.
+I loathe the effects of capitalism and wouldn't want to become more of a slave to it.

 Nor have I spent decades studying at the feet of the world's leading thinkers.
 I never completed my doctorate - a real one, not a mail order one.
 However, I never stopped thinking, and reading, and watching, and listening, and thinking again.

-I have spent decades in a range of entertaining pubs, thinking, listening, and arguing about the world with a wide cross-section of people - some complete dipsticks, some amazingly insightful, some simply entertaining ... some of them hurt and hurting.
+I have spent decades in a range of entertaining pubs, thinking, listening, and arguing about the world with a wide cross-section of people - some complete dipsticks, some amazingly insightful, some simply entertaining ... many of them hurt and hurting.

 My professional career saw me working on the streets, with the homeless, with the detritus of society, with people whose future was no more distant than the next drink or next syringe, with the poor and rootless, with thieves and murderers.

 Those people weren't evil.
 They were not subhuman.
 Most were no different from your average, ordinary working man or woman.
-They made a wrong decision, found themselves in the wrong place at the wrong time, or had the simple misfortune to be born into a shitty home and a life spiralling downwards before they'd even learned to walk.
+They made a wrong decision, found themselves in the wrong place at the wrong time, or had the simple misfortune to be born into a shitty home and a life already spiralling downwards before they'd even learned to walk.

 There but for fortune go you or I!
 If you're dissatisfied with life, you should see what real shit is like, what real pain is like, what real poverty, desperation and hopelessness are like!